intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/labels.md

 ### PCI-groups (optional)

-GPUs which share the same pci paths under `/sys/devices/pci*` can be grouped into a label.
+GPUs which share the same PCI paths under `/sys/devices/pci*` can be grouped into a label.
 GPU nums are separated by '`.`' and groups are separated by '`_`'.
 The label is created only if environment variable named `GPU_PCI_GROUPING_LEVEL` has a value greater than zero.
 GPUs are considered to belong to the same group, if as many identical folder names are found for the GPUs, as is the value of the environment variable.
 Counting starts from the folder name which starts with `pci`.